syler11/ms1-gym/README.md

 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### **Bugs:**
 The menu toggler was one area where I spent lot of time to try to find a solution.
 My primary goal was to give a custom color scheme to the menu items and to the toggler too.
-In the end I have to refer to the default settings.
+After my second session with Mo (mentor).
+I decided to do this icon from scratch rather using the Bootstrap predefined icon.
+With that being done I was able to fully customize all the elements I wanted.

 Embedding images in div container and make them responsive was very time consuming in the beginning  of the task.
 I researched the topic and read many topics and watched a few Youtube tutorials and I was able to resolve the issue fully.